 - Applicant submits the following items in both print and electronic (pdf) format to the Topeka Planning & Development Department (email pdf files to email@example.com).

 - Site Plan Review Application

 - Two folded copies of the Site Plan and Landscape Plan, and other associated plans as determined are needed at the pre-application meeting.

 - If required, electronic and two print copies of Traffic Impact Analysis and Stormwater Drainage Report and/or drainage information.

-- The Planning Department distributes the Site Plan Review application to reviewing departments and agencies for comment (Engineering, Utilities, Development Services, Fire, Water Pollution Control, etc.).
+- The Planning & Development Department distributes the Site Plan Review application to reviewing departments and agencies for comment (Engineering, Utilities, Development Services, Fire, Water Pollution Control, etc.).
 City staff will meet internally within two weeks to review the site plan application.
 The outcome of the Site Plan Review, including staff comments, will be emailed to the applicant in the form of an attachment within 2 to 3 weeks.
 If a Traffic Study or stormwater drainage report is required by Public Works, this time line might be longer.